Risks and mitigations

 * **Failure mode:** if leverage demand persistently exceeds senior supply and LTV rises toward `1`, the Leverage Coin claim approaches zero and the Yield Coin holder begins to absorb price risk on the Base Asset directly.

 * **Mitigation:** the Latent Swap AMM reprices leverage continuously as LTV rises.
 The implied funding rate climbs, leverage gets progressively more expensive, and senior capital is drawn in by the higher rate.
-At sufficiently high LTV the protocol halts both junior withdrawals and additional senior minting, which prevents a death-spiral and gives the system room to rebalance through new deposits.
+At named LTV gates the protocol additionally throttles flow: the **High LTV gate** blocks Leverage Coin burns and Yield Coin mints (the two swaps that would push LTV further up), and the **Max LTV gate** blocks Leverage Coin mints as well, leaving only Yield Coin exits open.
+These gates prevent a death-spiral and give the system room to rebalance through new deposits before the senior buffer is exhausted.
+No individual position is force-closed.

 ## Funding drag on Leverage Coin holders